-The U.S. Department of the Interior (DOI) grants permission to use offshore lands through lease sales.
-After companies pay for a lease, they apply for U.S. DOI permits to develop energy resources from the lease.
-A lease is generally nine square miles.
-Currently, the entire Pacific Coast, parts of the Gulf of Mexico, the entire Atlantic Coast, and parts of Alaska are restricted from new lease sales, due to a mandate through 2017.
-Leases and new production still occur in unblocked areas of the Gulf of Mexico and Alaskan Coast.
-However, the current U.S. government administrators are proposing opening production and lease sales in these areas beginning in 2019.
+The Bureau of Ocean Energy Management (BOEM), part of the U.S. Department of the Interior (DOI), grants permission to use offshore lands through lease sales.
+After companies pay for a lease, they apply for BOEM permits to develop energy resources from the lease.
+A lease is generally 9 square miles.
+Offshore petroleum exploration and production have been ongoing in the central and western portions of the Gulf of Mexico.
+For a brief time, the Pacific Coast, the eastern portion of the Gulf of Mexico, and parts of Alaska were restricted from new lease sales.
+However, those restrictions were lifted, and a few lease sales took place in 2020.
+In January of 2021, all new lease sales were paused in an effort to address climate concerns in the U.S., however a new lease program is now in place for 2024-2029.